christoaluckal/coconut-coordinates/README.md

 # coconut-coordinates

+a.
+The function of this code is to be able to extract the coordinates of coconut trees from a pre-acquired Orthomosaic and DEM image pair of a location<br>
+b.
+The code first takes the Orthomosaic image and determines the coordinates of the coconut trees using Tensorflow and the COCO API <br>
+c.
+Then the elevation script reads the coordinates outputted by the Orthomosaic processing and finds the elevation of these coordinates using the DEM image <br>

 Download the files [here](https://1drv.ms/u/s!AiSJsfSikINmg40IF2dxOpKxb9LB3Q?e=g4r5Qd)<br>
 Unzip as is
 1. Run the code <br> `python3 py_infer.py my_model/pipeline.config my_model/ exported_models/ my_model/label_map.pbtxt <image> outputs/predictions/ outputs/cropped_images/ outputs/text_files/bounding_box.txt ` <br>